Books by Theme

 The words of Dr. Martin Luther King, Jr., inspired four students to protest in a way that ultimately changed the United States.
 Their peaceful dissent at the segregated lunch counter in Greensboro, North Carolina, would "combine black with white to make sweet justice."
 The "Greensboro Four" began their sit-in on February 1, 1960 and contributed to the passage of the 1964 Civil Rights Act.
 The text suggests storytelling and is accompanied by light-lined but evocative illustrations; back matter completes this compelling portrait.

-Thanks to Francis Perkins: Fighter for Workers’ Rights
+Thanks to Frances Perkins: Fighter for Workers’ Rights

 A girl is sent to live with her taciturn uncle (a baker) until her father gets a new job.
 How Lydia Grace brightens the drab city and her uncle's bakery is told through a series of letters home and subtle, expressive line and wash illustrations.